-Install a 1N34A DIGDE, connecting the CATHODE (BANDED END) to PIN 12 of the new NAND GATE.
+Install a 1N34A DIODE, connecting 6. the CATHODE (BANDED END) to PIN 12 of the new NAND GATE.

-7. Connect a 7 INCH LONG JUMPER WIRE from the DIODE'S ANODE LEAD to the SOLDER PAD directly above the LETTERS "U25" at the RIGHT HAND SIDE of the card.
+Connect a 7 INCH LONG JUMPER WIRE 7. from the DIODE'S ANODE LEAD to the SOLDER PAD directly above the LETTERS "U25" at the RIGHT HAND SIDE the of card.